softlayer/jumpgate/developer-guide.md

 The first step is to create your driver.
 You can do this anywhere, as long as its within your Python path and Jumpgate can load it.
 We're going to do it within the `drivers` directory for identity.
 We'll start with the index driver.

+{% highlight bash %}
 $ mkdir jumpgate/index/drivers/my_driver
+{% endhighlight %}

-Next we're going to create an __init__.py within that directory.
+Next we're going to create an \_\_init\_\_.py within that directory.
 This is the file that Jumpgate is going to load.
 We could jam all of our code into it, but that's going to get extremely large for some projects, such as Nova Compute.
 So instead, we're going to use this as a module to load other modules based upon functional area.
-To start, make this the contents of your __init__.py file:
+To start, make this the contents of your \_\_init\_\_.py file:

+{% highlight python %}
 from jumpgate.openstack import openstack_dispatcher
 from .endpoints.index import IndexV2

 openstack_dispatcher.set_handler('v2_index', IndexV2())

 openstack_dispatcher.import_routes()
+{% endhighlight %}

 Let's look at each section.
 The first thing we import is the `openstack_dispatcher`.
 Each area of the API has a dispatcher that knows about the routes/endpoints that OpenStack has.
 Jumpgate creates these dispatcher objects for you and uses them to determine which endpoints your driver supports and doesn't expose any functionality you haven't created.